-These are conservative estimates of the growing importance of environment-related sectors to the economy since the EGSS sector as defined by Eurostat does not cover a number of important resource management economic activities.
-For example, the management of forest resources, the management of wild flora and fauna and research and development for resource management are not included in the EGSS definition.

 A point of key interest is that the eco-industries continued to grow even in the years immediately following the financial crisis.
-According to Görlach et al (2014) this was partially a result of the highly innovative nature of the industry and Europe's competitiveness on the global market, but also due to an increase in public spending on green infrastructure during the post-crisis years (see also under the Environmental Protection Expenditure Briefing).
+According to Görlach et al (2014) this was partially a result of the innovative nature of the industry and Europe's competitiveness on the global market, but also due to an increase in public spending on environmental protection and renewable energy during the post-crisis years (see also under the Environmental Protection Expenditure Briefing).
+Some of the most successful government interventions have been investment support schemes, which provided investors with a high degree of investment certainty.
+Especially in difficult economic times, governments can induce significant private investment in the eco-industries by providing the certainty that investors cannot get elsewhere (Görlach et al, 2014).

-The EGSS can be divided between environmental protection activities - which include preventing, reducing and eliminating pollution and any other degradation of the environment - and resource management activities - which include management of energy resources Management of energy sources includes renewable energy production and equipment and installations for heat and energy savings.
-Growth in both areas has been strong but has been particularly high in the resource management area; the value added of this sector grew from 32 billion Euro in 2000 to 114 billion Euro in 2013 (current prices).
+The EGSS can be divided between environmental protection activities - which include preventing, reducing and eliminating pollution and any other degradation of the environment - and resource management activities - which include management of energy resources (renewable energy production and equipment and installations for heat and energy savings).
+Growth in both areas has been strong but has been particularly high in the resource management area; the value added of this sector grew from 50.7 billion Euro in 2003 to 116.7 billion Euro in 2013 (at 2010 prices).
 The renewable energy sector has been the key driver in this growth.
-Environmental protection activities still represent the major element of the EGSS, however, with a value added of 157 billion Euro in 2013.
+Environmental protection activities still represent the major element of the EGSS, however, with a value added of 156 billion Euro in 2013.

-Figure 2 shows the employment in the EGSS in the EU-28 by industry.
-EU employment in EGSS in 2013 is estimated at 4.2 million full time jobs, an increase of 49% since 2000.
-Growth in EGSS has been strongest in the construction sector at 133%, followed by the agricultural, forestry and fishing sector at 71%.

-Value added in EGSS by industry shows a similar breakdown though with a greater share taken by the electricity, water and waste sector at 43% in 2013 (compared to the same sector's 33% share in EGSS employment in the same year).
-This indicates that jobs in this sector may be somewhat better paid than in the other industries.

-Trends are similar in value added to trends in employment, with value added having grown strongest in the construction sector followed by agriculture, forestry and fishing.
-(WE CAN INCLUDE THE VALUE ADDED GRAPH BY INDUSTRY BUT IT LOOKS REALLY SIMILAR TO THE EMPLOYMENT GRAPH)
+EU employment in environmental protection activities and for water and energy resources management is estimated at 4.15 million full-time equivalents by 2013 (see figure 2).
+The main driving force for the estimated increase since 2000 is the growing importance of activities that manage energy resources, in particular the production of energy from renewable sources, the production of wind and solar power stations and equipment and installations for heat and energy savings (Eurostat, 2016).

-Figure 2 Employment in the EGSS in EU-28 by NACE classification
+Figure 2 Employment in the Environmental Goods and Services Sector, EU-28

-source: Eurostat (dataset: env_ac_egss3)
+source: Eurostat (dataset: env_ac_egss1)

-The increase in employment and value added of the EGSS sector is in line with objectives of the 7th EAP.
+The overall increase in employment and value added of the EGSS sector is a positive development.
 However, it should be noted that a greener economy is not inclusive and socially sustainable by default, and the transition phase is likely to entail some challenges, particularly within certain sectors and for certain workers.
 Consequently, a comprehensive approach is needed that ensures that green jobs are also decent jobs that contribute to social inclusion (ILO, 2008).